danjbrown/nodejs-react-app/README.md

 React client and Node.js server applications in a single repository.

-See the ECS_DEPLOYMENT.md file for instructions on how to deploy the application using AWS Elastic Container Service (ECS).
+Instructions for deploying the applications using AWS Elastic Container Service (ECS) are provided in the ECS_DEPLOYMENT.md file.

 ## Build and run using docker compose